akshat-creator/robot_localization/README.md

 # Robot Localization - Particle Filter Implementation

-**Authors**: Akshat Jain, Tabitha Davidson, Owen Himsworth **Date**: October 2025
-**Course**: Computational Robotics, Olin College
+**Authors**: Akshat Jain, Tabitha Davidson, Owen Himsworth **Course**: Computational Robotics, Olin College

 ---

 ## Project Goal

-The goal of this project was to implement a **Monte Carlo Localization (MCL)** system using a particle filter algorithm to enable a mobile robot to determine its position and orientation within a known map.
-The particle filter uses odometry data and laser scan measurements to probabilistically(big word I know) estimate the robot's pose, allowing it to localize itself in real-time as it moves through an environment.
+The goal of this project was to implement a Particle Filter to localize a moving robot on a known map using LiDAR and odometry data.
+Our particle filter estimates the robot’s position and orientation by maintaining a cloud of weighted hypotheses (particles), updating them over time as sensor data is received.
+We tested our algorithm in simulation and using recorded bag files of the MAC 1st floor.

 ### Key Objectives: